DNApower/Darth_Vader_recognition/README.md

 # Darth_Vader_recognition
 This project is retraining the Google Inception model to recognize Darth_Vader.
 However, it can also be used to retrain the model to recognize other things in a image.
-The project was inspired by Siraj Raval, and you can see the original work through [this link] (https://www.youtube.com/watch?v=QfNvhPx5Px8).
+The project was inspired by Siraj Raval, and you can see the original work through [this link](https://www.youtube.com/watch?v=QfNvhPx5Px8).
 Also thanks to [arivazhagan's post](https://gist.github.com/arivazhagan/073a03997464cf64e852141ea756a74c) and [Jingfeng Li](https://gist.github.com/jingfengli).

 ## Requirement
 1. [Docker](https://www.docker.com/)